The Protégé Effect

 Above all, it’s the emotions elicited by teaching that make it such a powerful vehicle for learning.
 Student tutors feel chagrin when their virtual pupils fail; when the characters succeed, they feel what one expert calls by the Yiddish term nachas.
 Don’t know that word?
 I had to learn it myself: “Pride and satisfaction that is derived from someone else’s accomplishment.”

-This post originally appeared on Time.com.
+This post also appeared on Time.com.